Manhattan H1-B Visa Attorney

 any doubts about your position’s eligibility, you should contact

-not mean it is necessarily appropriate for an H1-B visa.
+does not mean it is necessarily appropriate for an H1-B visa.
 The specific

 position must require specialized knowledge or skills, which is typically